cloudblue/microsoft_reports/README.md

 - New Commerce Promotions - report containing the NCE commercial subscriptions to which an NCE Promotional discount was applied by Microsoft
 - New Commerce Migrations - report containing history details for CSP to NCE migration for all subscriptions within a date range
+- Microsoft Audit Tool - report containing the information about Microsoft Subscriptions from Connect and Microsoft to be compared.

 ## License